sensu/sensu-docs/content/sensu-go/5.16/api/cluster-roles.md

 #### EXAMPLE {#clusterroles-get-example}

-The following example demonstrates a request to the `/clusterroles` API, resulting in a JSON Array containing [cluster role definitions][1].
+The following example demonstrates a request to the `/clusterroles` API, resulting in a JSON array that contains [cluster role definitions][1].

 {{< highlight shell >}}
 curl http://127.0.0.1:8080/api/core/v2/clusterroles -H "Authorization: Bearer $SENSU_TOKEN"